Do We Use Our Ears to Play Music?

 See the Note, Play the Note, Hear the Note

 Using your ears to play music is like using your eyes to move something!
 Have a look at an object that you’d like somewhere else.
-You see this object and intend to move it, and then you carry it with your hands.
+You see the object and intend to move it, and then you move it by hand.
 Now you see it in a different spot.
-You can imagine seeing this object in the new spot before you move it, but then you carry it with your hand, and your eyes aren’t involved in the action.
+You can imagine seeing this object in the new spot before you move it, but then you carry it by hand, and your eyes aren’t involved in the action.

-Now imagine you are playing a note on the piano.
-You have the desire to play the note, then you move your finger to push the key and make the sound, and only then do your ears hear the sound.
+Now, imagine you are playing a note on the piano.
+When you want to play a note, you move your finger to push the key and produce the sound, and only then do your ears hear it.
 It is a physical act done by the body in which our ears are not involved.
-We cannot hear the note until we have played it, so using our ears to play music is like moving something with our eyes.
-Do we use our ears to play music?
-Not really.
+We cannot hear a note until we have played it.
+Using our ears to play music is like moving something with our eyes.
+So we cannot use our ears.

 Your Aural Imagination

 Where does the desire or intention to make a note come from?
-We can imagine seeing an object somewhere else in our imagination, decide to move it, and then move it.
+We can use our imagination to see an object elsewhere, decide to move it, and then move it.
 Do we imagine we hear something before we play it?
 Yes, we do!
 We can hear things that are not there.

 Don’t worry.
 You are not crazy.
 I hear the note before I play it.
-Most musicians do, even if they don’t realize they are doing it.
-They use their inner hearing or aural imagination.
-Though we do use our ears to develop this inner hearing, we turn inward while we are playing and use the aural imagination to produce the desired sound.
+Most musicians do, even if they are unaware that they are doing so.
+They rely on their inner hearing, or aural imagination.
+Though we use our ears to develop this inner hearing, we turn inward while playing and use the aural imagination to produce the desired sound.

 Playing The Dream

-When I’m playing in an orchestra, I have to play in tune with other musicians and be aware of things around me with my ears, but the sound I’m producing comes from within.
+When I’m playing in an orchestra, I have to play in tune with other musicians and be aware of my surroundings with my ears, but the sound I produce comes from within.
 I’m singing from my aural imagination and playing the dream!

 I’m sure you have experienced the extraordinary or annoying (depending on your attitude) occurrence of having a song in your head.
 It’s not playing, but you can hear it playing, in a way.
 You are “hearing” the music in your aural imagination.
-A musical dream or unconscious singing begins, and all of a sudden, “The weather outside is frightful…” and it’s Christmas in July.
-You might ask, “How did that song get in my head?”.
+A musical dream or unconscious singing begins, and suddenly, “The weather outside is frightful…” and it’s Christmas in July.
+You might ask, “How did that song get in my head?”
 Your aural imagination has a little dream.

-It is this inner hearing that we can use when we are playing an instrument or singing.
+We can use this inner hearing when we play an instrument or sing.
 Make the song in your head the one you are playing, and your body will know what to do.
-You’re giving it clear signals about what you want it to produce so it will respond.
+You’re giving it clear signals about what you want it to produce, so it will respond.
 The body remembers what finger to put down because you’ve already trained it to do that when you played this song in the practice room.

-You’ve had all that proper practice time singing the sounds as you played while you worked it up.
+You’ve already had ample practice time singing the sounds as you played while you worked it up.
 It remembers how to breathe efficiently because you’ve trained it to take great breaths each time you play.
-The body knows how to phrase because you are singing the phrase the way you want it in your imagination.
-Never lose the idea of sound, you trust your inner singer, and you sing out the phrase. http://www.rogerrocco.net/2013/
+The body knows how to phrase because you are singing it as you want it in your imagination.
+Never lose the idea of sound.
+Trust your inner singer, and you will sing out the phrase. http://www.rogerrocco.net/2013/

 Easy, Like A Walk in the Park